sepgh/mooshak/docs/content/docs/clients/windows.md

 The value of `ws_path_prefix` should be the same one as in `Nginx` path configuration on server side, however this field is not mandatory.

+{{< hint info >}}
+If you are using pre-built version then keep this configuration file right next to the executable file.
+{{< /hint >}}

 ## Running client

+### From source
 First run a new `Command Promot` **as administrator**.

 Navigate to `mooshak\clients\windows` from CMD and activate the virtual environment using `venv\Scripts\activate`.

-Then execute: `python mooshak.py` to get CLI access for Mooshak client.
-You can type in `start` to start the client, `stop` to stop it, and `help` to see all available commands.
+Then execute: `python mooshak.py connect` to connect and disconnect with `Control + C`.
+If you close the window withoug `Control + C` it wont disconnect completely and you will need to do `mooshak.exe disconnect`.

+### From pre-built

+First run a new `Command Promot` **as administrator** and navigate to where your executable file is.

+Then execute `mooshak.exe connect` to connect and disconnect with `Control + C`.
+If you close the window withoug `Control + C` it wont disconnect completely and you will need to do `mooshak.exe disconnect`.

+If you are running pre-built you will need to either create a folder called `assets` next to your executable file and then download all of the assets from [this link](https://github.com/sepgh/mooshak/tree/main/clients/windows/assets) there, or you can run `mooshak.exe load_assets` so it will download external dependencies for you automatically.

 {{< hint info >}}
-You will need to keep the application open since there are no daemon services running as mooshak client on your system.
+You will need to keep the application open since there are no daemon services running as mooshak client on your system. (for both pre-built and python)
-{{< /hint >}}

-{{< hint warning >}}
-Closing the `start`ed application without first executing `stop` command will result in your system forwarding connections to unexisting DNS and Tunnel! **Make sure to first execute `stop` command before leaving** and if you forgot, run the application again and then execute `stop` command to fix.
 {{< /hint >}}